-- Seed tender owners must give operating instructions to operators or employees before allowing them to operate the machine.
-Procedures must be reviewed annually thereafter per OSHA (Occupational Safety and Health Administration) regulation 1928.57. - The most important safety device on this equipment is a SAFE operator.
-It is the their responsibility to read and understand ALL Safety and Operating instructions in the manual and to follow them.
-Most accidents can be avoided. - An untrained operator exposes himself and bystanders to possible serious injury or death. - Unauthorized modification may impair the function and/or safety and could affect the life of the equipment. - Think SAFETY!
+Tender owners must give operating instructions to operators or employees before allowing them to operate the machine.

+Procedures must be reviewed annually thereafter, as per OSHA (Occupational Safety and Health Administration) regulation 1928.57.

+- The most important safety device on this equipment is a SAFE operator.
+It is the operator's responsibility to understand all safety and operating instructions in this document, and to follow them. - An untrained operator exposes himself and bystanders to possible serious injury or death. - Think SAFETY!
 Work SAFELY!